nmark00/ReasyGo/README.md

         1. `cd ios/ && pod install`
         1. In XCode, open .workspace file.
 File > Add Package, enter `https://github.com/firebase/firebase-ios-sdk`
+        2. Add GoogleService plist file to the .workspace file: Right-click > Add File to ReasyGo
-        1. Then open Signing & Capabilities and select a Team.
+        3. Then open Signing & Capabilities and select a Team.

 1. Go to main directory and start app with `npx react-native run-ios`